sarahrosehassan/find-primes/README.md

 Implementing the "Sieve of Eratosthenes" swiftly finds the prime numbers within the time constraint.

-# What is a Prime Number?
-Prime numbers only have 2 factors: 1 and the number itself.
-Factors perfectly divide a number without any remainder.

 # Sieve of Eratosthenes
 - Start a the prime number 2 and eliminate all other multiples of 2